The Federal Open Market Committee voted to leave the Fed Funds Rate unchanged within its current target range of 0.000-0.250 percent Wednesday.

 - Labor conditions have "slowed in recent months"

 - Household spending is "rising at a somewhat slower pace" than earlier this year

 With respect to inflation, the Fed said that pressures have declined, led by falling oil and gasoline prices.
 Longer-term inflation expectations remain stable.

 The biggest news of the FOMC meeting is that the Federal Reserve will be extending its "Operation Twist" program.
 The program sells shorter-term securities on the Federal Reserve's balance sheet and uses the proceeds to purchase longer-term securities.
 This move puts "downward pressure on longer-term interest rates" and makes "broader financial conditions more accommodative."

 The Fed also pledged to keep the Fed Funds Rate at "exceptionally low" levels at least through late-2014.

 Mortgage markets are muted post-FOMC.
-There has been no real change in rates, although that may change later in the day, or weel.
-Mortgage rates in Scottsdale remain at all-time lows.
+There has been no real change in rates, although that may change later in the day, or week.
+Mortgage rates in Parkland & Coral Springs remain at all-time lows.